Two events for Jasmine Wilson to take place in Whanganui's Majestic Square

 Break The Silence #Justice4Jazz begins in Majestic Square at 11am while a Vigil for Jasmine begins in the same location at 4pm.

-A homicide investigation into how Jasmine turned up at Whanganui Hospital in a critical condition on July 31 and later died on August 2 is ongoing.
+WIlson turned up at Whanganui Hospital in a critical condition on July 31 and died on August 2.
+A homicide investigation is ongoing.

 Hundreds are expected to attend the events to show their support for Jasmine, her friends and her whānau.